 This is another common issue.
 Subway poles are for people to hold onto while standing on the train—they are not for people to lean on and/or hug.
 Doing so is seen as rude and self-centered, as it makes it impossible for other people to hold them.

 New Yorkers take care of their own.
 If you see an elderly, pregnant, or disabled person enter the train, you’ll be expected to give them your seat.
 If you don’t, be prepared for a scolding from the other passengers.
+And remember, not everyone who needs a seat looks like they need a seat; if someone asks for your seat because they have a chronic illness, invisible disability, new pregnancy, or other reason, give it to them if you are able to stand.

 If you’re already on the train and passengers are boarding, make room.
 Adjust your position or move to the middle of the car—whatever you need to do to let others on.
 It’s just common courtesy.

-If you’re on a crowded subway car, make sure to take off your bag and place it at your feet.
+If you’re in a crowded subway car, make sure to take off your bag and place it at your feet.
 It’ll make more room for other passengers, and you’ll avoid bumping into people by mistake.

-New York has a sizable low-income / homeless population.
+New York has a sizable low-income/homeless population.
 Many people beg for money on the subway or perform for tips.
 You should feel free to give them money if you wish.
 However, you should never feel forced to do so, even if they become irate (which is often an act).
 If you ever feel uncomfortable, do not hesitate to tell the train’s conductor or a police officer.

 These are just a few tips to make your trip to New York even more amazing.
 That said, we could go on for pages and pages here—so make sure to connect with a New York trip planner for your own personalized recommendations.

 If you never leave Manhattan, you’re missing out on most of New York’s best places to visit.
-Remember: New York City is made of five different boroughs.
+Remember: New York City is made up of five different boroughs.
 Explore everything you can, especially in the awesomeness that is Brooklyn and Queens!

 Times Square is every New Yorker’s worst nightmare.
 Crowded, expensive, artificial, and touristy, it’s as inauthentic as you can get.
 We get it though; it’s a place that everyone has to see at least once.
 But whatever you do, do not go to any of the tourist-friendly restaurants in the area.
 They’re ridiculously overpriced and serve some of the most generic, disappointing food around.
-And in a city with almost 30,000 restaurants, that’s a mortal sin.
+And in a city with more than 25,000 restaurants, that’s a mortal sin.
 You’ll find better and more authentic options just a few blocks away.

 There’s nothing worse than traveling somewhere only to realize that you’ve missed out on the *real* gems.
 Our advice: have a New Yorker help you plan your trip.
-You’ll be traveling with the knowledge that you’re seeing the most authentic side of New York—the hidden gems, the off-the-beaten-path treasures, the local culture—stuff that never makes it into the glossy Barnes & Noble guidebooks or those out-of-date internet reviews.
+You’ll be traveling with the knowledge that you’re seeing the most authentic side of New York—the hidden gems, the off-the-beaten-path treasures, the local culture—stuff that never makes it into the glossy Barnes & Noble guidebooks or out-of-date internet reviews.

 Ready to take on New York City?
 Get in touch with a local New York City trip planner for help, or contact us for more information.
 You could spend hours trying to plan your trip yourself… but why would you?
 Oh, and don’t forget to check out: